 A quartet of thoroughly charmless hipsters (more than beatniks but not quite hippies, babbling nonstop strangulation-provoking jargon) kidnap a mobster (Quinn, trying hard), who turns tables on them and joins their weird caper.
 When the Generation Gap comedies of the period failed (most did), with the likes of Hope, Debbie Reynolds and other icons of the 40s and 50s trying to groove with stoning dropouts, the purple pills were pretty hard to swallow for anyone over 15 and under 30.
 Bad as those usually were, many still retain a kind of nostalgic sheen, albeit wince-inducing.
 This may be the worst of the whole Geritol Meets Groovy kibbutz.
 If you ‘happen’ upon it, you have been warned.
 Even acid wouldn’t help (okay, Faye might melt right off the screen, so let’s not totally rule it out….).

 With Oscar Homolka, Jack Kruschen, Clifton James and Luke Askew.

-*Silverstein had one more hit, three years later, with A Man Called Horse.
-Pierson’s score with Cool Hand Luke‘s “…failure to communicate ” erased the night in the box that was The Happening, and he went on to sculpt The Anderson Tapes and Dog Day Afternoon, for which he snagged an Oscar.
-His co-writers on this dud, James D. Buchanan and Ronald Austin, managed to have steady careers in TV after this maiden effort sank.
-In 1967, Dunaway marked time in Hurry Sundown, followed by this.
+* Silverstein had one more hit, three years later, A Man Called Horse.
+Pierson’s score with Cool Hand Luke‘s “…failure to communicate” erased the night in the box that was The Happening, and he went on to sculpt The Anderson Tapes and Dog Day Afternoon, snagging an Oscar for the latter.
+His co-writers on The Happening, James D. Buchanan and Ronald Austin, managed to hold steady careers in TV after this maiden effort sank.
+In 1967, prior to this Dunaway had marked time in Hurry Sundown.
 Then one more job came up: Bonnie And Clyde….